-She graduated BA Drama Hons Cum Laude from University of Pretoria in 2003, so she is smart as well as talented!
+She graduated BA Drama Hons Cum Laude from the University of Pretoria in 2003, so she is smart as well as talented!
 She has done a plethora of coursework to keep up to date with international trends in the industry.

 She’s done work for Coca cola, Telenet, 7delaan , JoziH and Kyknet as an actress .
 In 2007 she was cast as the controversial Maggie Rossouw on the popular MNET soap Egoli.
 She also got an awesome opportunity to be part of District 9.
-That locally shot international film produced by Peter Jackson.
-Nominated for a for Best Picture at The Academy Awards 2010!
+That locally shot international film was produced by Peter Jackson.
+Nominated a for Best Picture at The Academy Awards 2010!

-On stage she has done Shakespeare, Chekov, Strindberg, Pinter, Miller, Simon, Beckett and more.
+On stage, she has done Shakespeare, Chekov, Strindberg, Pinter, Miller, Simon, Beckett, and more.

-She has starred in SABC 3 Sketch comedy series, SKETCH YOU LATER, 3 seasons of Thandeka’s Diary, Ayeye and other great shows over a two decade career.
+She has starred in SABC 3 Sketch comedy series, SKETCH YOU LATER, 3 seasons of Thandeka’s Diary, Ayeye and other great shows over a two-decade career.